UBC-MDS/ds-toolbox/chapters/en/module1.md

 ---
-title: 'Module 1: Why Visualize Data?'
+title: 'Module 1: Introduction to the Data Science Toolbox'
 description:
-  'In this module we will be learning about the importance of data visualization and how a grammar of graphics can help us effectively visualize data.'
+  'In this module we will introduce you to several of the tools that we will be using in this course, as well as to computing in general.'
 prev: ../../module0
 next: ../../module2
 type: chapter